 The key finding is that of a region of T2 increased signal, confined to a relatively short segment of one side of the cord.
 Often there is a short linear extension of the increased signal into the contralateral cord along the crossing anterior white commissure 2.

 Treatment and prognosis

-In many instances the prognosis of sulcal artery syndrome is good with significant improvement present even at short-term follow.
-Often there is minimal or no long term neurological deficits.
+In many instances, the prognosis of sulcal artery syndrome is good with significant improvement present even at short-term follow-up.
+Often there is only minimal or no long-term neurological deficits.

 - 1. Li Y, Jenny D, Bemporad JA et-al. Sulcal artery syndrome after vertebral artery dissection.
 J Stroke Cerebrovasc Dis.
 2010;19 (4): 333-5. doi:10.1016/j.jstrokecerebrovasdis.2009.05.006 - Pubmed citation